your business in our interactive demo!

 A company’s accounts payable department calculates DPO by dividing its accounts payable by its average daily purchases.
 The lower a company's DPO, the better its financial health.
 For example, a company with a DPO of 30 days is in better financial health than a company with a DPO of 60 days.

-2. Straight Through Percentage
+2. Straight through percentage

 The straight-through percentage of accounts payable is the percentage of invoices that are settled without requiring manual intervention.
 A high percentage indicates that the process is working well and that most invoices are being paid on time.
 A low percentage indicates that the process is inefficient and multiple late payments exist.